DAY 1. Johannesburg – Panoramic Route (Safari and scenery)

 DAY 3.
 Private Reserve – Kruger National Park

 After an early morning open vehicle game drive.
 Conditions permitting, a hike on foot searching for the animals may be done.
 After breakfast leave for the Kruger National Park.
 Spend the day in this magnificent reserve around 2 million ha in extent.
 We overnight in chalets in one of the rest camps in the park.
+Overnight in a bungalow at Skukuza Camp or similar.

 DAY 4.
 Kruger National Park – Swaziland